Dynamic Facility Location under Cumulative Customer Demand

-\paragraph{Impact of Heuristic Decisions.} As mentioned in Section~\ref{sub:heuristics}, the provider might implicitly or explicitly ignore cumulative customer demand, thus deciding myopically where to place facilities over the planning horizon.
+As mentioned in Section~\ref{sub:heuristics}, the provider might implicitly or explicitly ignore cumulative customer demand, thus deciding myopically where to place facilities over the planning horizon.
 In this sense, we now investigate the impact of myopic and, more generally, heuristic decisions.
-More specifically, we evaluate whether the heuristics (\ie, DBH, RND, FGH and BGH) provide sufficiently high-quality solutions for $370$ instances of the benchmark with a known optimal solution.
-To this end, we define the opportunity gap for each heuristic as $\frac{\Pi^{\star} - \Pi^{\prime}}{\Pi^{\star}}$, where $\Pi^{\star}$ is the optimal objective value obtained through an exact method and $\Pi^{\prime}$ is the objective value of the heuristic at hand.
-Intuitively, large (resp., small) opportunity gaps indicate that the heuristic finds low-quality (resp., high-quality) location policies.
+More specifically, we evaluate whether the heuristics (\ie, DBH, FGH and BGH) provide sufficiently high-quality solutions for $370$ instances of the benchmark with a known optimal solution.
+To this end, we define the opportunity gap for each heuristic as $\frac{Z^{\star} - Z^{\prime}}{Z^{\star}}$, where $Z^{\star}$ is the optimal objective value obtained through an exact method and $Z^{\prime}$ is the objective value of the heuristic at hand.
+Intuitively, large (respectively, small) opportunity gaps indicate that the heuristic finds low-quality (respectively, high-quality) location policies.
 In particular, small opportunity gaps indicate that the heuristic could be employed whenever the provider cannot apply exact methods (\eg, for large-scale instances or when there are no off-the-shelf solvers available).
+As a sanity check, we also evaluate a randomly generated solution denoted as RND.
 Figure~\ref{fig:heuristics} presents the performance profile of the heuristics, where the $y$ axis presents the number of instances with an opportunity gap smaller than or equal to the reference value on the $x$ axis for each heuristic.
-We report opportunity gaps averaged over different instance attributes in the Appendix~\ref{apx:results}.
+We report opportunity gaps averaged over different instance attributes in the Online Appendix~F.